scarybarry64/CMPM163Labs/README.md

 - Cube 2 (Center): This is essentially the same as Cube 1, but it has a corresponding normal map which makes it look fairly detailed as if it's bumpy.
 Being in the center, you cannot see its sides.
 - Cube 3 (Right): Again similar to Cube 1, but this time it uses a sandy-brick texture and corresponding normal map.
 It's also off to the right by 2, meaning you can see its left side.
 - Cube 4 (Top): This uses shaders per the instructions.
 I gave it a pinkish texture, possibly old paint on metal or wood.
 It has no normal map, and so looks quite dull.
 It's up by 2, meaning you can see its bottom side.
 - Cube 5 (Bottom): My favorite!
 This is similar to Cube 4, except I did some math magic to give it a 4x4 tiled wood texture.
 Basically, I took the varying vec2 "vUv" passed from the vertex shader and modded it by 0.25 then multiplied it by 4.0 in the fragment shader, storing this as "vUv2".
+Then, I passed this in the texture2D function in the fragment shader.
 The result is a 4x4 cube, in which the original wood texture repeats itself in a 4x4 grid on each side.
 See line 61 in lab4.html for the magic.
 Cool!
 This cube is down by 2, meaning you can see its top.

 Answers:
 - a) To get the x coordinate from a given u value, multiply u by 8.
 Formula: x = 8 * u